 Intelligent Medicine®

-Intelligent Medicine Radio for March 1: Benefits of Sun Exposure
+ENCORE: Intelligent Medicine Radio for August 9: Benefits of Sun Exposure

 Download as PDFPrint

-Intelligent Medicine Radio for March 1, Part 1: Benefits of Sun Exposure
+ENCORE: Intelligent Medicine Radio for August 9, Part 1: Benefits of Sun Exposure

 Lifestyle and environment affect health more than genes; Med Diet lowers cancer risk; How to get rid of knee pain; Ostinol for bone health; Sunlight—Time for a rethink?
 Benefits of sun exposure may be more than just about vitamin D; Exercise is mitochondrial medicine; Ginger scores vs. colitis; Kitchen remedy for water-borne lead.

-Intelligent Medicine Radio for March 1, Part 2: Melatonin for Skin Rejuvenation
+ENCORE: Intelligent Medicine Radio for August 9, Part 2: Melatonin for Skin Rejuvenation

 CT scan accidentally reveals calcium deposits where they don’t belong; Dispelling the myth that hunter-gatherers get more sleep than Westerners; Blue light exposure at night impairs sleep—but morning exposure improves it; When normal B12 levels aren’t enough; NT Factor vs. urolithin A (Mitopure®️) for mitochondria; Alternatives to PPIs for Barrett’s Esophagus; Topical—not oral—melatonin for skin rejuvenation.